 For someone as reclusive as Alazne, I’m sure walking aimlessly through Donostia and getting to gaze at the bay would have been enough.

 “One of the advantages of being a couple is that you can share experiences that otherwise might not seem worth the effort.”
 When I stop to think about my words, they sound wrong.
-“I mean that visiting some places feels better when you are accompanied by someone you actually want to spend time with.”
+“I mean that visiting some places feels better when you are accompanied by someone with whom you want to spend time.”

 “I get what you mean.
 Sorry if I’m being a downer, I’m just not used to this.”

 I put my arm around her shoulders and kiss her head.